Bertram Freeman-Mitford, 1st Baron Redesdale

-Mitford was a noted Japanologist and travelled extensively in East Asia and Japan during the Meiji-period.
-His most notable work is Tales of Old Japan (1871); other works include: The Bamboo Garden (1896), The Attaché at Peking (1900), The Garter Mission to Japan (1906) and Memories (1915).
-In 1886, he assumed by royal license the surname of Freeman-Mitford in accordance with his inheritance.
-He was the paternal grandfather of the Mitford sisters.

 Early years

-Mitford was the son of Henry Reveley Mitford (1804–1883) of Exbury House, Exbury, Hampshire, and the great-grandson of the historian William Mitford.
-He was educated at Eton and Christ Church, Oxford.
-While his paternal ancestors were landed gentry, whose holdings had once included Mitford Castle in Northumberland, his mother Georgiana Jemima Ashburnham was daughter of the 3rd Earl of Ashburnham and Lady Charlotte Percy, a scion of the Dukes of Northumberland through the Earl of Beverley.
-His parents separated in 1840 when Mitford was just three years old, and his mother remarried the Hon.
-Francis Molyneux.
+Mitford was the son of Henry Reveley Mitford (1804–1883), of Exbury House, Hampshire, and great-grandson of the historian William Mitford.
+He was educated at Eton and Christ Church, Oxford, where he read Classics.
+While his paternal ancestors were landed gentry, whose holdings included Mitford Castle in Northumberland, his mother Lady (Georgiana) Jemima Ashburnham was the daughter of the 3rd Earl of Ashburnham and Lady Charlotte Percy.
+After his parents separated in 1840, his father, an erstwhile attaché at Florence, resided in Germany and France; his early years were thus spent on the Continent.

-Like his cousin Swinburne, he was named Algernon after his great-grandfather Algernon Percy, 1st Earl of Beverley; however, he mostly went by his middle name Bertram and was known familiarly as "Barty" or "Berty".
+Like his cousin Swinburne, he was named Algernon after his great-grandfather Algernon Percy, 1st Earl of Beverley, but always went by his middle-name Bertram and was known familiarly as "Bertie" (pronounced "Barty").

 Career

 Diplomacy

-Entering the Foreign Office in 1858, Mitford was appointed Third Secretary of the British Embassy in St Petersburg.
-After service in the Diplomatic Corps in Shanghai, he went to Japan as second secretary to the British Legation at the time of the Meiji Restoration when Imperial rule was restored from the Tokugawa shogunate and the Japanese Seat of Power migrated from Kyoto to the Imperial seat at Edo (modern-day Tokyo).
-Mitford's memoirs recount the troubled time of the foreign settlements at Kobe over the fortnight following American Rear-Admiral Henry Bell's death, and the death of British consul Francis Gerard Myburgh.
-Mitford served as secretary under Myburgh's replacement, John Frederick Lowder.
-There he met Ernest Mason Satow and wrote Tales of Old Japan (1871), a book credited with making such Japanese classics as "The Forty-seven Ronin" first known to a wide Western public.
-With Satow, Mitford traveled extensively across the hinterland of Japan and became acquainted with Saigō Takamori, a famed samurai who led the Satsuma rebellion.
-He retired from the diplomatic service in 1873.
+Entering the Foreign Office in 1858, Mitford was appointed Third Secretary of the British Embassy at Saint Petersburg.
+After service in the Diplomatic Corps in Shanghai, he went to Japan in 1866 as second secretary to the British Legation at the time of the migration of the Japanese seat of power from Kyoto to Edo (modern-day Tokyo), known as the "Meiji Restoration".
+There he met Ernest Satow whom he travelled with across the hinterland of Japan.
+He later wrote Tales of Old Japan (1871), a book credited with making such Japanese Classics as "The Forty-seven Ronin" first known to a wide Western public.
+He resigned from the diplomatic service in 1873.

-Following the 1902 Anglo-Japanese Alliance, in 1906 he accompanied Prince Arthur on a visit to Japan to present the Emperor Meiji with the Order of the Garter.
+Following the 1902 Anglo-Japanese Alliance, in 1906 Mitford accompanied Prince Arthur on a visit to Japan to present the Emperor Meiji with the Order of the Garter.
 He was asked by courtiers there about Japanese ceremonies that had disappeared since 1868.